A Jedi's Fight - A Star Wars Fan Fiction Story

 Han looked at synchro.

 "We're nearing our target.
 Chewie and I will get us out of hyperspace in five minutes.
-Strap yourselves in until we're back to sublight speed, then I need the Jedi skills of you both to put this ship safely on the ground," Han said while he rose and let the control room.
+Strap yourselves in until we're back at sublight speed, then I need the Jedi skills of you both to put this ship safely on the ground," Han said while he rose and let the control room.

 Luke and Leia started to laugh.